-A Storm Water Pollution Prevention Plan (SWPPP) must be developed for this site.
+A Stormwater Pollution Prevention Plan (SWPPP) must be developed for this site.
 This plan must be developed in accordance with requirements and guidelines specified within the general permit for storm water discharges from land disturbance activities.
-The application, as completed in ePermitting is considered incomplete if the SWPPP has not been developed.
+The application will be considered incomplete if the SWPPP has not been developed.
 Agreed